makoit/fastapi_mongo_example_project/README.md

 ## to-do's

-- refactor auth and jwt code -> classed based
-  - config if username & password is needed or other auth methods (only api key)
-  - refactor admin access
 - add unit tests
 - API Doc -> response definition for each endpoint (404 not for each endpoint necessary)
-- docker-compose -> plain user & pw -> use from env file
 - add https
 - add logging -> debug & error Log
 - add cors config to .env file -> config, not hard coded
-- do not expose database ID's -> create UUID's and use them
-- models / routes change folder structure -> base & specific
   - for new use cases only specific folders has to be changed
 - static type definitions